Take advantage of imec’s infrastructure and expertise to develop and manufacture your customized MEMS and silicon microdevices.

 If that process involves many steps, typical MEMS and CMOS foundries are disinclined to take on your project because they’re too busy with production runs.
 On the other side, university labs often won’t provide you with the capabilities and expertise to realize a manufacturable process of your device.

-Imec’s objective is to offer its advanced silicon pilot line and technical expertise to allow the development of your advanced MEMS and microdevices.
+Imec’s objective is to offer its advanced silicon pilot line, technical expertise and IP to allow the development of your advanced MEMS and microdevices.
 And guide them all the way to prototyping and manufacturing.

 The development of a manufacturable device requires access to the equipment you find in leading CMOS and MEMS foundries.
 And that’s exactly what you find in imec’s 200-mm cleanroom: